Dobby007/flylib/README.md

 FlyLib
 ======

-FlyLib is a JavaScript library that enables you to use promises in your applolications.
-You can read more about promises [here](http://www.html5rocks.com/en/tutorials/es6/promises/).
+FlyLib is a JavaScript library that enables you to use promises in your applications.You can read more about promises [here](http://www.html5rocks.com/en/tutorials/es6/promises/).

 How do you use it?